flimflam-austin/hugo-cms-test/content/quick_reads/20210414-prosecution-rests-in-chauvin-trial/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      # **PROSECUTION RESTS**

-      ### Here are the 3 main arguments made by the prosecution about why a
+      <div><h1><strong>PROSECUTION RESTS</strong></h1><h3>Here are the 3 main
-      former police officer charged with killing George Floyd is guilty of murder.
+      arguments made by the prosecution about why a former police officer charged with killing George Floyd is guilty of murder.</h3></div>
     _key: 36a583238012
   - order: 1
     useCheckmark: false
     body: >-
-      > "George Floyd did not die from a primary cardiac event and he did not die from drug overdose."
+      <div><blockquote>"George Floyd did not die from a primary cardiac event
+      and he did not die from drug overdose."</blockquote><p>Cardiologist Dr.

-      Cardiologist Dr. Jonathan Rich, who reviewed George Floyd's medical records, autopsy & videos of the incident, testified that Floyd’s "absolutely preventable" death was caused by low oxygen levels "induced by the prone restraint and positional asphyxiation,” and unrelated to drug use or pre-existing conditions.
+      Jonathan Rich, who reviewed George Floyd's medical records, autopsy &amp;
+      videos of the incident, testified that Floyd’s "absolutely preventable" death was caused by low oxygen levels "induced by the prone restraint and positional asphyxiation,” and unrelated to drug use or pre-existing conditions.</p></div>
     _key: 45ff8c3a50e9
   - order: 2
     useCheckmark: false
     body: >-
-      > "Both the knee across Mr. Floyd's neck and the prone restraint were unreasonable, excessive and contrary to generally accepted police practices."
+      <div><blockquote>"Both the knee across Mr. Floyd's neck and the prone

-      Law professor, fmr. police officer, & use of force expert Seth Stoughton testified that Derek Chauvin's use of force during the 9 min & 29 secs he held Floyd face down with his knee on Floyd's neck "had the foreseeable effect and a substantial likelihood of resulting in death or great bodily harm."
+      restraint were unreasonable, excessive and contrary to generally accepted police practices." </blockquote><p>Law professor, fmr. police officer, &amp; use of force expert Seth Stoughton testified that Derek Chauvin's use of force during the 9 min &amp; 29 secs he held Floyd face down with his knee on Floyd's neck "had the foreseeable effect and a substantial likelihood of resulting in death or great bodily harm."</p></div>
     _key: 34a34aa7aa5a
   - order: 3
     useCheckmark: false
     body: >-
-      > “Once there was no longer any resistance, and clearly when Mr. Floyd was no longer responsive ... to continue to apply that level of force to a person proned out, handcuffed behind their back – that in no way, shape or form is anything that is by policy, is not part of our training ... our ethics or our values”

-      Minneapolis Police Chief Medaria Arradondo testified that Chauvin's use of force and failure to render aid were not in line with the department's policies.
+      <div><blockquote>“Once there was no longer any resistance, and clearly
+      when Mr. Floyd was no longer responsive ... to continue to apply that level of force to a person proned out, handcuffed behind their back – that in no way, shape or form is anything that is by policy, is not part of our training ... our ethics or our values”</blockquote><p>Minneapolis Police Chief Medaria Arradondo testified that Chauvin's use of force and failure to render aid were not in line with the department's policies.</p></div>
     _key: dcc11c597c85
   - order: 4
     useCheckmark: true
     body: >-
-      The prosecution argued the use of force employed by Derek Chauvin against George Floyd was excessive, unreasonable, contrary to the law & police training / policy, and consequently resulted in Floyd's death.
-The defense will make the case that the opposite is true, and argue Floyd's death was caused by underlying health issues and / or drug use.
+      <p>The prosecution argued the use of force employed by Derek Chauvin
+      against George Floyd was excessive, unreasonable, contrary to the law &amp; police training / policy, and consequently resulted in Floyd's death.
+The defense will make the case that the opposite is true, and argue Floyd's death was caused by underlying health issues and / or drug use.</p>
     _key: 1e4dac2c1a67

 ---